erdc/air-water-vv/2d/benchmarks/dambreak_Ubbink/README.rst

 the water column interacts with the obstacle and collapses to a wall.
 The computational domain is a 2D rectangular box with dimensions 0.584m x 0.584m.
-The top of the domain is left open, when the rest of the boundary patches act as no slip walls.
+The top of the domain is left open, when the rest of the boundary patches act as free slip walls.
 In the following figure, a sketch of the dambreak initial conditions is shown.

 .. figure:: ./dambreakUbbink.bmp